Mutestock/LegoHouse/README.md

 IMPORTANT:

-Due to the recent confusion the deadline of this project, I've made an edition of it, which assumes that the deadline is 25/05/19 23:55 instead of 24/05/19 23:55.
+Due to the recent confusion about the deadline of this project, I've made an edition of it which assumes that the deadline is 25/05/19 23:55 instead of 24/05/19 23:55.

-This version is designated as legohouseDeadline25th
+This version is designated as: legohouseDeadline25th

-If the deadline was, in fact, NOT the 25th and instead the 24th, then use the other folder.
+If the deadline was, in fact, NOT the 25th and instead the 24th, then please use the standard folder, which was last updated on the 24th deadline.
+Look at the commit log if in doubt.

 Changes made in the 25th edition are: